How to Perform Windows Server Backup Restore (Stepwise Guide)

 To restore Windows Server:

 Step 2.
 In the next screen, all the available backup versions will be listed.
 If the backup you need to restore is not listed, you can return to click “Select Image File” to locate the image backup.

-4. Then confirm the operation and click “Start Restore” to start the restoration.
+Step 4.
+Then confirm the operation and click “Start Restore” to start the restoration.

-If you are also interested in making a clone of your server hard drive.
-AOMEI Backupper allows you to do exactly that by using “Disk Clone” function.
+If you are interested in cloning your server for hard drive replacement.
+AOMEI Backupper allows you to do that with the Disk Clone feature.
 Go for it now and discover more!